area17/js-helpers/README.md

 If you are using Webpack to compile your code and you are using it in production mode, it is likely doing this treeshaking and removing unused code for you automatically.

+### Typescript

+When modifying or creating helpers, dont forget to generate declaration files of your helpers.
+Please run : `npm run types`
+This will add declaration files at the same place your JS files.

 ## Major revision notes:

 ### v2.0.0+